Kim Hammond

 Kim Crane Hammond (October 12, 1944 – July 16, 2017) was an American judge and professional football player.
 He played as a quarterback in the American Football League (AFL).
 He played college football for the Florida State Seminoles, quarterbacking the team's first victory over rival Florida in Gainesville, 21–16, and was selected by the Miami Dolphins in the sixth round of the 1968 NFL draft.
 After his football career, he served as a judge in Flagler County, Florida.

 Early life

-Hammond was born in Miami, the younger of two sons born to William and Virginia Hammond.
+Hammond was born in Miami, the younger of two sons born to Virginia and William Hammond.
 His father worked for Pan American Airways as a flight supervisor.
 The family moved to Melbourne, Florida in 1955.
-Hammond attended Melbourne High School where he was an outstanding athlete, lettering in football, basketball and baseball.
+Hammond graduated from Melbourne High School and was an outstanding athlete, lettering in football, basketball and baseball.
 Hammond was close friends with former US Senator and Administrator of NASA Bill Nelson, whom he called "Billy".
 On the baseball diamond, Hammond pitched and Nelson caught.
 They remained close throughout their lives.
 Hammond attended FSU on a football scholarship.